-I moved back to Australia at a time when Melbourne's tech industry began thriving.
-The city has always been a hot-bed of creative talent and over the past few years it's become a bit of a Mecca for start-ups, and established tech companies looking to set up their Asia–Pacific HQ.
+I moved back to Australia at a time when Melbourne's tech industry began thriving, and it's been really exciting to see how it's grown.
+The city has always been a hot-bed of creative talent and over the past few years it's become the city for start-ups and established tech companies looking to set up their Asia–Pacific HQ.
 Right now I'm really excited about the role of future technologies in scientific research and global health and development, the artificial–intelligence and machine-learning explosion, and Australia's emerging space industry.
 There is a palpable buzz in air.

 For the past two years I've been working on numerous data management and policy, and research strategy projects, with focus on building capacity in data-intensive research; mainly around scientific computing and "big-data" infrastructure (petabyte scale datasets).
 During my last 6 months at Swinburne I worked with the DVC (R&D) to establish a new University Institutes Model, which resulted in the establishment of several industry focussed Data Science, Health Tech, Social Innovation, Smart Cities, and Manufacturing Futures research institutes.